nickmmark/ED-visit-prediction/README.md

 I made a slightly nicer looking figure using [GraphPad Prism](https://www.graphpad.com/scientific-software/prism/).
 As you can see below, even as a single variable, Google Searches for the name of a specific hospital predicts the number of arrivals there in the next hour.
 ![searches in the last 30 minutes predict the arrivals in the next 30 minutes](https://github.com/nickmmark/ED-visit-prediction/blob/master/figures/GT%20ED%20arrivals%20prelim%20exporation.jpg)
+If we use the (admittedly arbitrary) number of searches >= 35/hr as cutoff it does a reasonable job of predicting high or low volume over the next hour.
+It is important to recognize that a lot of this is just due to similar diurnal patterns in both GT searches and ED arrivals, but imagine how this data point could be *combined* with other temporal and environment features to build an even better predictive model.

 # Version/To-do